Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenarioApi.md

             var organizationId = "organizationId_example";  // string | the Organization identifier
             var workspaceId = "workspaceId_example";  // string | the Workspace identifier
             var scenarioId = "scenarioId_example";  // string | the Scenario identifier
-            var scenarioRole = new ScenarioRole(); // ScenarioRole | the new Scenario default security.
+            var scenarioRole = new ScenarioRole(); // ScenarioRole | This change the scenario default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the scenario.

             try
             {